 3. Single-Page Apps (SPA)

-Single page apps are so-called because they only consist of one HTML page, which is then dynamically updated in response to information provided by users.
-This reduces the time it takes for Node.js development company to create SPAs that respond and makes the content seem more user-friendly.
+Single-page apps are so-called because they only consist of one HTML page, which is then dynamically updated in response to information provided by users.
+This reduces the time it takes for a Node.js development company to create SPAs that respond and makes the content seem more user-friendly.
 Due to the fact that NodeJS allows for server-side rendering, we can render a page before it is sent to the browser.
 Utilizing single-page applications (SPAs) comes with several benefits, some of which include search engine optimization (SEO), increased speed and flexibility, reduced loading times, and simplified navigation.

 4. Architecture for Microservices